-Seelenmeyer, Chas H. In 1914 built a cement tile factory West South West of the ANA Hall, supplying drainage tiles to the orchardists.
+Seelenmeyer, Chas H. Came to Harcourt as the adopted son of Dr Adolphe Seelenmeyer In 1914 built a cement tile factory West South West of the ANA Hall, supplying drainage tiles to the orchardists.
 The book “Greater Than Gold” tells how C. Seelenmeyer was the first to bring cuttings of the Golden Delicious apple variety from America.
 He is also remembered for his association with district cricket as is his son Roy Adolphe Seelenmeyer, a life member of the Harcourt Cricket Club.
 Both played international cricket,

 Stevens, Thomas Operated a butcher’s shop-cum-general store and hotel at Porcupine Hill, an area that was in its heyday when the railway was being constructed.
 Owned substantial area of what is now Harcourt North, including the land now occupied by the Reservoir.

 Symes Bros.
 James, William, George, Edmund and Charles worked together as builders and bridge building contractors.
 Were foundation members of the Church of Christ and the Rechabite Lodge and also were orchardists.
 Their parents originally came to the diggings from South Australia and conducted a store near Black Jack Gully until 1862 when William Symes died.
 Sarah Symes then married Fred Cartledge and lived near the Black Jack Railway Arch in a house that still stands.
 The Symes Bros. were all cricketers and Charles is reported to have formed the first Harcourt Cricket Team in 1874.